 Under this view, God has no influence whatsoever over a person’s will.
 He allows people to live completely free from His interference.

 It doesn’t take too long to figure out the problems with this perspective.
 If God has no influence over a person’s will, then praying for unbelievers to place their faith in Jesus would be a complete waste of time.
 Not only that, but praying for anything that involves the hearts, minds, decisions or actions of people would be a complete waste of time.
-Added to this, there are countless passages of Scripture which clearly teach how God is active in the hearts, minds, decisions & actions of people.
+Added to this, there are countless passages of Scripture which clearly teach that God is active in the hearts, minds, decisions & actions of people.
 As a result, very few people would actually hold to this perspective.

 VIEW #2: GOD IS COMPLETELY IN CONTROL

 Under this view, God is completely in control of people’s hearts, minds, decisions and actions.
 In many ways, He is the puppet master and we are His puppets.

 And again, it doesn’t take too long to figure out the problems with this perspective.
 If God is already in complete control of people’s hearts, minds, decisions & actions, then there is no point praying because God is already in complete control of people’s hearts, minds, decision & actions.